totaljs/jComponent/readme.md

     };

     instance.prerender = function(template) {
-        // A prerender delegate is executed when the `data-component-template` attribute
+        // A prerender delegate is executed when the `data-jc-template` attribute
         // contains URL to template.
 Is executed once.

         this.template = Tangular.compile(template);